Skin diseases increase after days of heavy rain

 Stage 0 breast cancer is the earliest stage of the disease, when malignant cells are only localized in the lining of the milk ducts and have not invaded the surrounding breast tissue.

-If detected and treated properly at this stage, the chance of recovery is almost absolute.
+If detected and treated properly at this stage, the chance of cure is almost absolute.
 However, if not intervened promptly, cancer cells can spread to surrounding tissues, making treatment in later stages more complicated and prolonged, including extensive surgery, chemotherapy, radiotherapy, endocrine therapy or a combination of methods.

 According to doctors, for stage 0 breast cancer patients, if treated with conservative surgery combined with subsequent radiotherapy, the survival rate and chance of recovery are equivalent to those with total mastectomy.